R/Balance.R

 )

-A data frame containing the people that are remaining after matching and/or trimming.
+A data frame containing the people that are remaining after PS adjustment.

 An object of type CohortMethodData as generated using